Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 As a very first step you should try out and update your Bricks and Bricklets.

 For that you need to install the :ref:`Brick Daemon <brickd_installation>` and the :ref:`Brick Viewer <brickv_installation>`.
-Connect all Bricklets to the Master Brick and connect it via USB to your PC.
+Connect all Bricklets and the Ethernet Master Extension on top of the Master Brick and connect it via USB to your PC.
 Afterwards use Brick Viewer to find out if all of the firmwares up to date (Updates / Flashing button).
 If not, you can :ref:`update the Bricks <brickv_flash_firmware>` and :ref:`update the Bricklets <brickv_flash_plugin>` with the Brick Viewer, too:

 .. image:: /Images/Kits/server_room_monitoring_update_350.jpg
    :scale: 100 %
-   :alt: Weather Station update in Brick Viewer
+   :alt: Server Room Monitoring Hardware update in Brick Viewer
    :align: center
    :target: ../../_images/Kits/server_room_monitoring_update_orig.jpg

 As next step click through the tabs of the Brick Viewer to see if everything is working correctly.
 Next you should configure the Ethernet Extension.
 In our further examples we configure the hostname to "ServerMonitoring".
 To do that click on the Master Brick tab and configure it to your needs.
-More information about how to configure the Ethernet Extension can be found
+More information about how to configure the Ethernet Extension can be found :ref:`here <ethernet_configuration>`.
-:ref:`here <ethernet_configuration>`.

-After testing the hardware and configuration you can be sure that the Bricks and Bricklets have versions that work together and that everything will work if it is screwed together in the server 10"/19" enclosure.
+After testing the hardware and configuration you can be sure that the Bricks and Bricklets have versions that work together and that everything will work if it is screwed together in the server 19" enclosure.

 Construction
 ------------

-Begin with 10"

-19" Case
-^^^^^^^^

-Extend 10" kit
+There is no singular way to build the 19" enclosure.
+Additionally it is extensible by different Bricks and Bricklets to meet your requirements.

+The construction of the basic kit is described :ref:`here <starter_kit_server_room_monitoring_construction>`.

 .. _starter_kit_server_room_monitoring_projects: